 The Head Teacher of Secondary, Mark Fleet, has extensive leadership experience in the UK and international schools circuit.
 Previously the Head of Sixth Form at St George’s, Mark has been at the school since 2010 and therefore witnessed all Year 13 graduations.
 Mark is also a Peer Accreditor for CoBIS, performing accreditation visits in other international schools as part of a team.
 Mark enjoys the multicultural nature of Luxembourg and has a young daughter who also attends St George’s.

-Mrs Emmanuelle Kruten, Head of Finance & HR
+Mrs Emmanuelle Kruten, Finance & Administration Manager

 Originally from Metz (France), Emmanuelle Kruten lived in New York and Mexico City before settling in Luxembourg in 2005.
 She has been working at St George's since 2009 and has been happy to be a part of the School’s life since then.
 In her spare time, she enjoys taking part in the many activities Luxembourg has to offer without the stress of living in a big city.
 Emmanuelle is now a proud bi-national French and Luxembourger.